London Underground: Transport for London era

 Electronic ticketing in the form of the contactless Oyster card was first introduced in 2003, with payment using contactless banks cards introduced in September 2014.
-In As of 2019, over 12 million Oyster cards and 35 million contactless cards were used, generating around £5 billion in ticketing revenue.
+In As of 2019, more than 12 million Oyster cards and 35 million contactless cards were used, generating around £5 billion in ticketing revenue.

-During the London 2012 Olympic and Paralympic Games, the Underground saw record passenger numbers, with over 4.3 million people using the Tube on some days.
+During the London 2012 Olympic and Paralympic Games, the Underground saw record passenger numbers, with more than 4.3 million people using the Tube on some days.
 This record was subsequently beaten in later years, with 4.82 million passengers in December 2015.
 In 2013, the Underground celebrated its 150th anniversary, with celebratory events such as steam trains and installation of a unique Labyrinth artwork at each station.

 Under TfL, London's public transport network became more unified, with existing suburban rail lines across London upgraded and rebranded as London Overground from 2007, with the former East London line becoming part of the Overground network in 2010.
 Many Overground stations interchange with Underground ones, and Overground lines were added onto the Tube map.

 In the 2010s, the £18.8 billion Crossrail project built a new east–west railway tunnel under central London.
 The project involved rebuilding and expanding several central Underground stations including Tottenham Court Road and Whitechapel.
 By increasing rail capacity, the line aims to reduce overcrowding on the Tube and cut cross-London journey times.
 The railway opened as the Elizabeth line in May 2022.
 Although not part of the Underground, the line connects with several Underground stations.

 In 2020, passenger numbers fell significantly during the COVID-19 pandemic and 40 stations were temporarily closed.
 The Northern Line Extension opened in September 2021, extending the Northern line from Kennington to Battersea Power Station via Nine Elms.
 The extension was privately funded, with contributions from developments across the Battersea Power Station, Vauxhall and Nine Elms areas.